DeadClap/tblrp-docs/penal.md

 1. A person who willingly possesses a device or mechanism used exclusively for the processing or consumption of an illegal controlled substance is guilty under this code section.

-\- Violations of Penal Code (6)03 is a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (6)03 is a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 ### **(6)04.
 Maintaining A Place For The Purpose Of Distribution**